syncfusion-content/javascript-docs/js/TreeView/How-To.md

 ## Customize the expand/collapse icons of TreeView

 You can able to customize the TreeView expand and collapse icon by using “cssClass” property of TreeView.
-Specify the [expandedNodes](https://help.syncfusion.com/api/js/ejtreeview#members:expandednodes) array of value that indicates the expandedNodes index collection as an array.
-It can be using [expandOn](https://help.syncfusion.com/api/js/ejtreeview#members:expandon) property that indicates the TreeView node can be expand or collapse by using the specified action.

-If you want set property [enableAnimation](https://help.syncfusion.com/api/js/ejtreeview#members:enableanimation) is true that indicates whether to enable or disable the animation effect while expanding or collapsing a node.
-When you can select [isExpanded](https://help.syncfusion.com/api/js/ejtreeview#methods:isexpanded) method to get the expand status of the given TreeView node.

-If you can using [getExpandedNodes](https://help.syncfusion.com/api/js/ejtreeview#methods:getexpandenodes) method to get currently expanded nodes.
 Refer the sample [CustomizeIcons](http://jsplayground.syncfusion.com/jeqtepz0#) to know how to customize the expand/collapse icons.
-If you select nodeExpand/nodeCollapse for event occurs by using node[nodeExpand](https://help.syncfusion.com/api/js/ejtreeview#events:nodeexpand) and [nodeCollapse](https://help.syncfusion.com/api/js/ejtreeview#events:nodecollapse) events .
-If you want to be event occurs before expand/collapse node by using [beforeExpand](https://help.syncfusion.com/api/js/ejtreeview#events:beforeedit) and [beforeCollapse](https://help.syncfusion.com/api/js/ejtreeview#events:beforecollapse) events.